Free Google Sheets marketing tools

-Top free marketing tools for Google Sheets
+Smart marketing in Google Sheets

-Google Sheets doesn’t yet have the power and advanced functionality of Excel.
-But when you combine Sheets with an add-on or a template, you can turn a simple spreadsheet into a really versatile part of your marketing toolkit.
-You can merge data, create automated reports and coordinate your campaigns — without spending anything.
+Google Sheets doesn’t yet have the full power and advanced functionality of Excel.
+But when you combine Sheets with a marketing add-on or template, you can turn a simple spreadsheet into a really versatile part of your marketing toolkit.
+You can combine data, create automated reports, and coordinate your campaigns — without spending anything.

 Take a look at our 10 top free marketing tools: